Touch Football Australia

 TFA recognises the importance of your privacy and your right to control your Personal Information and is committed to complying with applicable privacy laws (including the Privacy Act).

-TFA is always seeking to better understand how players, Touch Football administrators, Affiliates and members interact, communicate and otherwise share Personal Information in order to continue to develop the game of Touch Football.
-TFA, in conjunction with the National Rugby League (NRL), established and administer data storage architecture (TFA's online database) for processing your Personal Information (Rugby League Exchange).
+TFA is always seeking to better understand how players, Touch Football Administrators, Affiliates, States and, most importantly, TFA fans interact, communicate and otherwise share Personal Information in order to continue to develop the game of Touch Football.
+TFA has invested heavily, in conjunction with the States, affiliates and selected third parties, to establish and administer a data storage architecture for processing your Personal Information (Touch Football Exchange).

 3.1 The types of Personal Information TFA may collect depends on the purposes for which it is collected but may include (without limitation):